Guillawme/rfret/CONTRIBUTING.md

 1. Fork this repository to your GitHub account.
 2. Make your modifications, ideally in a branch named after the particular feature or modification you are contributing.
-3. Send a pull request.
+3. Send a pull request to my `dev` branch.
-4. Be patient, and don't be upset if I take days to get back to you: I am maintaining this package in my free time.
+4. Be patient, and don't be upset if I take days to get back to you: I am maintaining this package on my free time.

 Also please follow these additional guidelines: